Ferrari failed to live up to expectations in Barcelona, says Karun Chandhok

 Carlos Sainz drove a superb race I thought.
 The McLaren looked like it was struggling for pace in the race but Carlos had better straight line speed than the Renault of Daniel Ricciardo and then pulled off some good opportunistic moves at the end to get another few points on the board.
 He's really revelling in his switch to McLaren this year and as a team it was impressive to see the raft of updates they brought in this weekend.

 Off to Monaco next and it will be interesting to see if Bottas can hit back with a victory there.
 He's clearly got the one-lap speed sorted and pole position there is obviously of huge importance.
 Think back to 2017 and Valtteri's lap to get third on the grid that day was superb so he can deliver around the streets of the principality.
 For the sake of everyone watching, I really hope that we see this inter-Mercedes battle develop into a season long fight because at the moment it does look like neither Red Bull or Ferrari are close enough to challenge the Silver Arrows.

-Sky Sports F1 is the home of live and exclusive F1 - and new and existing customers in the UK can now get the channel for just £10 extra a month.
-Find out more here to watch the 2019 season live
+Sky Sports F1 is the home of live and exclusive F1 - Find out more here to watch the 2019 season live